Body Piercing Frequently Asked Questions

 - Do you accept walk-ins for piercings?

 If we can!
-Both of our body piercers are also tattoo artists and stay quite booked with appointments!
+Ryder is also tattoo artists and stays quite booked with appointments!
 It’s always best to call or email ahead to make an appointment.
-If you make an appointment with either of our piercers please be on time.
-Since body piercing is quick our piercers will squeeze them in between their tattoo appointments.
-If you are more than 5 minutes late we cannot guarentee your spot in our books and you'll either have to wait or reschedule! *
+If you make an appointment please be on time.
+Since body piercing is quick he will squeeze them in between his tattoo appointments.
+If you are more than 5 minutes late he cannot guarentee you a spot in his books and you'll either have to wait or reschedule! *

 - How old do I have to be to get a piercing at Revolution Ink?